Insights

 Symptom: Webhooks arrive but signature verification fails

-Likely cause: wrong Signature Key, payload transformed before verification, or environment mismatch.
+wrong Signature Key, payload transformed before verification, or environment mismatch.

 First fix: verify against the raw request body, confirm you are using the correct Signature Key for that environment, and validate that your hashing inputs match the provider’s documented requirements.